 The National Curriculum is made up of four Core Subjects: English, Mathematics, Science and Computing plus the Foundation Subjects of History, Geography, Design Technology, Music, Art, and Physical Education.
-We must also make provision for teaching Religious Education as well as SRE and PSHE.
+We must also make provision for teaching Religious Education as well as Forest Schools (including Food Technology, SRE and PSHE).

 Children who are in the Early Years class in our school (3-5yrs) follow the Foundation Stage Curriculum.
 This is organised in seven areas of learning: personal, social and emotional development, communication and language, literacy, mathematics, understanding the world, physical development and expressive art and design.
+To encourage a sense of independence, try to get your child used to dressing and undressing by themselves before they start school.
+This should also be considered when choosing clothing and footwear for school.
+Shoes with velcro fastenings are highly recommended by parents of younger children in school.